Key facts 1

-A significant proportion of the disease burden attributable to harmful drinking arises from unintentional and intentional injuries, including those due to road traffic accidents, violence, and suicides.
+The latest causal relationships are those between alcohol consumption and incidence of infectious diseases such as tuberculosis as well as the course of HIV/AIDS.
+Alcohol consumption by an expectant mother may cause fetal alcohol syndrome and pre-term birth complications.
+A significant proportion of the disease burden attributable to harmful drinking arises from unintentional and intentional injuries, including those due to road traffic crashes, violence, and suicides.
 Fatal injuries attributable to alcohol consumption tend to occur in relatively younger age groups.

-The impact of alcohol consumption on disease and injury is largely determined by two separate but related dimensions of drinking:
+The impact of alcohol consumption on chronic and acute health outcomes in populations is largely determined by 2 separate but related dimensions of drinking:

 - the total volume of alcohol consumed, and